MoAlyousef/crtb_net/README.md

 cmake ..
 make
 cd ..
+./bin/client
 ./bin/server
 ```

-The example server should listen on 127.0.0.1:8000 and should serve the pages in the docroot statically.
+The server example should listen on 127.0.0.1:8000 and should serve the pages in the docroot statically.
 Also any request to 127.0.0.1:8000/hello/{name} with the name placeholder accepting any string since it has an explicit handler.

 ```
 void hello_handler(const rtb_request *req, rtb_response *resp, void *args) {